fogWraith/HLServer/Docs/Protocol-Ext.md

 ### Download Folder (210) / Upload Folder (213)

 - Replies and progress packets include `DATA_FOLDER_ITEM_COUNT64` and `DATA_XFERSIZE64` when large-file mode is active; legacy 32-bit fields remain present.
+- When large-file mode is denied for the peer, folder listings filter out oversized children; counts reflect only items visible to that legacy client.

 ## Transfer Side-Channel (HTXF)

 ### Handshake Flags and Length

 - HTXF flags field (bytes 12–15 of the handshake) uses bit `0x00000001` (`HTXF_FLAG_LARGE_FILE`) to indicate large-file mode.
 Clients set this flag when large-file mode is negotiated or when the transfer size exceeds 32-bit; servers mirror the flag into transfer state.
+- Bit `0x00000002` (`HTXF_FLAG_SIZE64`) appends an **optional** 8-byte unsigned big-endian length immediately after the 16-byte header.
+Only send this flag/field when large-file mode is authorized (capability or `large_file_clients` whitelist).
+Legacy clients ignore the flag and read only the first 16 bytes.
+- Operator note: the server only emits/accepts `HTXF_FLAG_SIZE64` for clients already permitted for large-file mode (capability or `server.large_file_clients` whitelist).
+There is no separate toggle; allowing a client for large files also enables the SIZE64 header for that peer.
 - HTXF length field (bytes 8–11) is legacy 32-bit.
-When the total transfer length exceeds `0xFFFFFFFF`, set this field to **zero** and rely on the 64-bit sizes provided in the transaction control-plane fields (the `DATA_*` objects in the associated control transactions).
+When the total transfer length exceeds `0xFFFFFFFF`, set this field to **zero** and carry the full length in the optional 64-bit field (when allowed) and in the control-plane `DATA_*64` objects.
 This prevents unintended clamping of the transfer.

 ### Flattened File Object Fork Headers